manilabay/blockchain-graphs/README.md

 * Consensus: Multi Consensus algorithm: RAFT, BFT or whichever.
 You can have multiple notaries with different consensus algorithms.
 * Private key to lock Addresses and Smart Contracts
 * CordaDapps development with smart contracts
-* Cryptocurrency is not required to use the network
+* Cryptocurrency is not required to use the network, so nobody pays for any transaction.
 * There aren't miners, there are notaries
 * Contracts are written in Java or Kotlin and running in JVM